-Social and business networking websites, weblogs, or on‐line communities (hereafter referred to as social networks) such as MySpace, Facebook, LinkedIn, Twitter, and Flickr are being used increasingly by faculty, students, and staff to communicate with each other and by universities to post events and profiles to reach external audiences.
+Social and business networking websites, weblogs, and on‐line communities – hereafter referred to as social networks – such as Facebook, Tumblr, LinkedIn, Twitter, MySpace, and Flickr are used increasingly by faculty, students, and staff to communicate with each other and by universities to post events and profiles to reach external audiences.
 As part of Stony Brook University’s commitment to building a community in which all persons can work together in an atmosphere free of all forms of harassment, exploitation, or intimidation when using University electronic resources to access on‐line social networks, members of the SBU SOM community are expected to act with honesty, integrity, and respect for the rights, privileges, privacy, sensibilities, and property of others.

-Only University employees authorized by their departments may use social networking websites to conduct University business.
-If authorized and in keeping with University policy, an employee may post on a social network profile: the University’s name, a University email address or University telephone number for contact purposes, or post official department information, resources, calendars, and events.
+Only University employees expressly authorized by their departments may use social networking websites to conduct University business.
+If authorized and in keeping with University policy, an employee may post on a social network: the University’s name, a University email address or University telephone number for contact purposes, or official department information, resources, calendars, and events.

 For example, a student health advocate or educator is charged with student outreach and education within their job description.
-Student Health Services may authorize these employees to use an on-line social network site to communicate with students and post University resources.
+Student Health Services may authorize these employees to use an on-line social networking site to communicate with students and post information regarding available University resources.